Polytechnique-org/mailparse/README.md

 repository.
 This generates a `result/bin/mailparse` file, that can then be copied to the relevant server and used from there.

 Hopefully this will no longer be required after a few upgrade cycles.
+For now, a compiled version of the program is available at /home/x2014gaspard/mailparse